karstnDE/frontend/CHART_PAGE_STRUCTURE.md

 ```
 Title
 TL;DR
-Chart
+Data
+Use Cases (when to analyze each dimension)
 How to Read
-Key Insights (focus on differences)
-Use Cases (when to use each)
 Methodology (collapsible)
 ```